 Although samples from the putative father and the child are always required, it is no longer necessary for the mother to provide a sample in order to obtain a meaningful result.
 These developments have raised the possibility of samples being tested without the knowledge and consent of all parties.

-This guidance provides information and advice for health professionals who are asked for advice about or assistance with paternity testing.
+In 2008 the UK health departments updated the Good Practice Guide on Paternity Testing Services.
+This guidance provides information and advice for health professionals who are asked for advice about, or assistance with, paternity testing.

 The legal position

-In addition, since 2006 it has been a criminal offence throughout the UK to have material that has come from the human body and consists of, or includes, human cells, with the intention of analysing its DNA for paternity testing without consent.
+- It is a criminal offence, throughout the UK, to have material that has come from the human body and consists of, or includes, human cells, with the intention of analysing its DNA for paternity testing without consent.
 (This does not apply if the material is an ’existing holding‘ ie it was in storage when the Human Tissue Act came into force on 1 September 2006.)
-For more information on this issue see the BMA’s guidance on the human tissue legislation.

 Children and young people